-I have previously written about the Wireless Adjuster (WA) Class by Devin Akin, who is an industry expert especially when it comes to Wi-Fi knowledge.
-Want to talk about Wireless Standards in depth Devin is the guy.
+I have previously written about the Wireless Adjuster (WA) Class by Devin Akin, who is an industry expert, especially for Wi-Fi knowledge.
 I was lucky to attend the very first Beta Wireless Adjuster (WA) class in Atlanta on January 20th and 21st, 2020.
-This write up is long overdue which I have not been able to write due to some work travel.
-Much has been said about this class and so many people who have attended this class have shared some excellent points of view.
-I will keep mine just short and brief.
+This write up is long overdue, which I could not write because of some work travel.
+Much has been said about this class and so many people who have attended these classes have shared some excellent points of view.
+I will keep mine just short.

-I also really wanted to take some pictures however my brain got involved in the class enough that I did not even remember to take any pictures.
+I wanted to take some pictures; however, my brain got involved in the class enough that I did not even remember to take any pictures.
 My Wireless Adjuster (WA) class was full of seasoned Wi-Fi engineers from different fields.
-As a plus, we also had another industry expert in the class, @KeithRParsons.
-And I was pretty excited that I was able to finally meet him as well after all these years.
-I sat next to @ericsweber who is a CWNT and right behind me the brain behind Wi-Fi Explorer @adriangranados.
-So, in short, there was lots of brainpower in the room.
+As a plus, we also had another industry expert in the class, @KeithRParsons, @chadteal, @ericsweber, @adriangranados.
+I sat next to @ericsweber who is a CWNT and provides CWNP training.
+Behind me was the brain behind Wi-Fi Explorer @adriangranados.
+So there was lots of brainpower in the room.

-This is very important and we tend to not think about it because in a class like this you are not only gaining knowledge from the trainer but also from other people during discussions.
+This is very important and we tend to not think about it; in a class like this you are not only gaining knowledge from the trainer but also from other seasons experts during discussions.

 Devin gave an initial overview of the class, he discussed Wi-Fi Explorer and different settings within that software.
-I must admit I did not know all of them, I was probably utilizing Wi-Fi Explorer pro at around 30% until this class.
-As we were reviewing different settings within the software we also had some CWAP level discussions almost like a quick refresher on some things like MIMO, MU-MIMO, k/v/r, different Management Frames and Information Elements (IE’s).
+I must admit I did not know all of them.
+I was probably using Wi-Fi Explorer pro at around 30% until this class.
+As we were reviewing different settings within the software, we also had some CWAP level discussions almost like a quick refresher on some things like MIMO, MU-MIMO, k/v/r, different Management Frames and Information Elements (IEs).

-Usage of different tools such as WLANPi, MetaGeek DBx was discussed.
-How can these be used to check the state of Wi-Fi, how can these aid in troubleshooting Wi-Fi?
+We discussed usage of different tools, such as WLANPi, MetaGeek DBx.
+How can these be used to check the state of Wi-Fi?
+How can these aid in troubleshooting Wi-Fi?

-Having different levels of this course was also discussed to also increase knowledge of Field Technicians and Field Engineers specifically who install Wi-Fi for ISP’s such as ATT, Comcast, Verizon, and even SMB Admins, etc. We all know the state of that Wi-Fi everything is a default which not only makes things worse for them but also others around them especially in a multi-tenant building.
-I recently surveyed a multi-tenant building where one floor was owned by a different company as well as a few other office suites.
-They had all the defaults on their network such as low data rates, 80 MHz channels, all 2.4 GHz radios on, etc.
+We also discussed different levels of this course to increase knowledge of Field Technicians and Field Engineers specifically who install Wi-Fi for ISPs such as ATT, Comcast, Verizon, and even SMB Admins.
+We all know the state of that Wi-Fi; everything is a default which not only makes things worse for them but also others around them, think of a multi-tenant building.
+I recently surveyed a multi-tenant building where one floor was owned by a different company, as well as a few other office suites.
+They had all the defaults on their WLAN, such as low data rates, 80 MHz channels, all 2.4 GHz radios on.